-- Therapy/hypnotherapy sessions
+Therapy/hypnotherapy sessions

 Fearing the dental experience is not insurmountable.
-Trying out some of these methods can help alleviate dental anxiety, and keeping in regular contact with your dentist can ultimately keep you healthy, happy, and anxiety-free.
+Trying out some of these methods can help alleviate dental anxiety, and keeping in regular contact with your dentist can ultimately keep your smile healthy and happy.
 Schedule an appointment today to get excellent dental care from Lincoln Family Dentistry’s caring dentists, who often cater to anxious patients.